-Add ¼ cup mint to a large pitcher and muddle it using a muddler or the end of a wooden spoon.
+Add ¼ cup of mint leaves to a large pitcher and muddle them using a muddler or the end of a wooden spoon.

 Stir in 8 fl oz (1 cup) white rum and watermelon juice.

 Fill half of the glasses with the watermelon juice mixture and then top with club soda.
 Garnish with a watermelon slice and mint sprigs.
 Serve watermelon mojito immediately!

 Note – You can add a few frozen watermelon cubes to the glass.
 They will slowly melt and keep the drink cooler for a long time.

 Frequently Asked Questions